DWashington3/Stock-Analysis/README.md

-    '1a) Create a ticker Index
+    ' ticker Index
     Dim tickerindex As Integer
     tickerindex = 0

-    '1b) Create three output arrays
+    'output arrays
     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrice(12) As Single
     Dim tickerEndingPrice(12) As Single

-    ''2a) Create a for loop to initialize the tickerVolumes to zero.
+    ''for loop to initialize the tickerVolumes to zero.
     For i = 0 To 11
         tickerVolumes(i) = 0
     Next i

-    ''2b) Loop over all the rows in the spreadsheet.
+    ''Loop over all the rows in the spreadsheet.
     For i = 2 To RowCount

-        '3a) Increase volume for current ticker
+        'Increase volume for current ticker
         If Cells(i, 1).Value = tickers(tickerindex) Then
             tickerVolumes(tickerindex) = tickerVolumes(tickerindex) + Cells(i, 8).Value
         End If

-        '3b) Check if the current row is the first row with the selected tickerIndex.
+        'Check if the current row is the first row with the selected tickerIndex.
         'If  Then
          If Cells(i - 1, 1).Value <> tickers(tickerindex) And Cells(i, 1).Value = tickers(tickerindex) Then
             tickerStartingPrice(tickerindex) = Cells(i, 6).Value